Samsung DVE45T3400W Dryer Relay Replacement Guide

 Option 1: Desoldering and Replacing the Relay

-If you have soldering skills and the proper equipment, you can desolder the failed relay from the DVE45T3400W control board and solder in a replacement relay.
+If you have soldering skills and the right equipment, you can desolder the failed relay from the DVE45T3400W control board and solder in a replacement relay.
 This is the most economical option but requires:

-- A suitable replacement relay with identical specifications (same voltage ratings and contact configuration)
+- A suitable replacement relay with identical specifications (same voltage ratings and contact configuration).

-- A quality soldering iron (40-60 watts minimum) or desoldering station
+- A quality soldering iron (40-60 watts minimum) or desoldering station.

-- Solder wick or a desoldering pump
+- Solder wick or a desoldering pump.

-- Flux cleaner for board cleaning after desoldering
+- Flux cleaner for board cleaning after desoldering.

-- Steady hands and soldering experience
+- Steady hands and soldering experience.

 The cost of a replacement relay (typically $15-40) is significantly less than replacing the entire board, making this option attractive if you have the skills.
 However, if you don’t have soldering experience, mistakes could damage the board beyond repair, potentially costing more than a full replacement.